OBF/GSoC/00_ideas.md

 programming aid.
 Max Ogden and Mathias Buus, top Node.js contributors and founders of Dat-data.com, will provide technical help with aspects related to streaming and JS.
 Bruno Vieira (founder of Bionode.io) and Yannick Wurm (lecturer in Bioinformatics at QMUL) will co-supervise.

+As well, the student will incorporate the Common Worklflow Language (CWL) specification into the project.
+This will entail implementing interoperability/validation between bionode-watermill's `task` objects and CWL documents.

 Some work on the data structures and programming interfaces for commonly used data sources (e.g., NCBI, Uniprot, Ensembl/Biomart) and data types (e.g., VCF, BAM, FASTQ) will be required.

-The underlying computational architecture architecture should be abstracted.
+The underlying computational architecture should be abstracted.
 This means that analysis code will run identically using different traditional high performance computing system (e.g., Torque, SGE) and modern systems (e.g., Hadoop MapReduce).